You’ve heard to “play a rising ball,” or at least one at the top of its trajectory. It stresses your opponent accelerating the pace of play.

 Always get yourself involved in the community of tennis from neighborhood court to club play, never stop.

 Something magical about the inertia that is only experienced in doubles play.
-It seems every player has a different ball yet all share a standard of physics that make the game so much fun.
+It seems every player has a different ball yet all share a standard of physics & fun.

 The serve is so critical in effective tennis it demands our continual attention.
 Easily over-complicated the stroke has so many coordinated elements yet must be repeated as naturally and consistent as throwing a ball.